 Alabama OHV trails are diverse and offer something for everyone

 The state of Alabama has a large amount of off-road parks, perfect for new and seasoned off-road riders alike.
 Plus, the off-road parks are scattered all over the state.
-This plethora of parks makes it easy to decide where and how you want to get out for a weekend and enjoy some great family time while riding a Honda Talon.
-Life is better with Honda.
+This plethora of parks makes it easy to decide where and how you want to get out for a weekend and enjoy some great family time on the trails.

 The area around Stoney Lonesome OHV Park is one of the best in the southeast, with abundant hills, descents, and opportunities for families to get out and ride for a day or weekend.
 The terrain here ranges from high speed trails to tight and twisted terrain.
 Mixed in are a few great rock climbs, perfect for those of us who like a challenge in the rocks.
-A sophisticated 4WD system like I-4WD on the Talon lineup helps in this terrain, providing traction to the front wheel with the most traction at all times.
 Stony Lonesome is great for SXS-loving families with its on-site cabin rentals giving you a spot to relax between off-road adventures.
 Nearby towns are scarce in this area, with only limited supplies in the nearby town of Bremen.
 It is best to try and bring everything with you to this riding area.

 Located in northwest Alabama, Hawk Pride Mountain offroad park is open on the weekends (Friday through Sunday).
 With over 120 rock crawling trails at Hawk, those of you looking for a challenge will find it here.
-A vehicle with smooth, slow speed crawling ability will be key here, and the Honda Talon 1000X delivers with smooth takeoffs and a Low gear that is built to take on the rock climbs.
 Don’t worry, though, if you have new riders in your group, as Hawk has easier trails that are suited to all skill levels and vehicle types.
 Hawk Pride also offers on-site accommodations, which include cabin rentals.
 Full hookups can be found for RV owners as well, along with primitive camping sites.

-Catering to all SXS riders with events throughout the summer riding season, Top Trails is an ideal riding destination in the north Talladega Country area.
+Catering to all ATV and UTV enthusiasts with events throughout the summer riding season, Top Trails is an ideal riding destination in the north Talladega Country area.
 A full service campground with 25 sites and 50-amp hookups is now available, and for those looking for a bit more of the primitive camping setup, there is an open camping area as well.
 Top Trails has about 100 miles of trails providing a mixture of terrain, complete with climbs, mud pits, and two track trails.
-The sealed DCT transmission of the Honda Talon would be perfect for tackling the mucky mess of the mud pits.
 Being that this riding area is close to Talladega, supplies like food and fuel are close and easy to get to.